Defending Yourself from Ransomware

 With a potential threat always looming, you need to be ready the moment an attack occurs.
 This means having the right response plan in place.
 Know who to notify, when they should be notified, and what actions need to be taken to lock down the threat, secure your systems, and mitigate any potential issues before they spiral.
 Have a plan in place and know the variables so you can iterate and adjust accordingly.
 For example, if your IT support person goes on vacation for a week, who’s responsible in their place?
 Finally, make sure you’re routinely updating these plans.
 Technology changes rapidly, and your plans must change as well.

 3. Train your team to identify threats and take security serious:

 Again, it does not matter how big or small your organization is, everyone with access to your systems must be trained to identify potential threats as well as hackers.
-Teach them how to identify suspicious emails and identify potential social engineering attacks, have a security best practices guide in place and have your organization review it annually, and send out practices and tests so that your organization can see what these threats look like in real time.
-See this as a point of pride for your organization – you take security serious, and you won’t be victim to a bad actor so easily.
+Teach them how to identify suspicious emails and identify potential social engineering attacks, have a security best practices guide in place and have your organization review it annually, and send out practices and tests so that your organization can see what these threats look like in real-time.
+See this as a point of pride for your organization – you take security seriously, and you won’t fall victim to a bad actor so easily.

 4. Get the right technology and strategy in place:

 Look into technology that you can utilize within your IT environment to help keep it secure.
 This includes next-gen firewalls, endpoint security with anti-ransomware capabilities, email security, and user training.
 Outdated technology is a potential threat, but inadequate (or nonexistent) user training creates the weakest link in your IT chain, so make sure you’re staying up-to-date with training and technology.

 5. Ask for help!: